 When leaders of the Irish Government and presidents of large international corporations address annual bashes of the Dublin Chamber of Commerce and refer to its roots – ‘The Ouzel Galley Society’, who are they referring to?

 When government leaders attend private meetings of the Ouzel Galley Society, who are they meeting?
-They are meeting invitees and past Presidents of the Dublin Chamber of Commerce – why?
+They are meeting other invitees, and past Presidents of the Dublin Chamber of Commerce – but why?

 The ‘story’ goes that a ship of this name departed from Ringsend for the Levant in 1695 with a cargo owned by Dublin merchants.
 After some years, the ship was considered missing and insurance claims with the underwriters were settled after lengthy arbitration.
 The ship made a surprising return, and again a difference between the underwriters and the original owners was settled by an agreed arbitration panel, which eventually named itself the Ouzel Galley Society’ in 1705, and continued with the good work.